City reboots short-term vacation rental rule after temporary timeout

 Just days after the devasting fires on Maui that forced many to flee the island, the City and County of Honolulu placed a temporary suspension on the short-term vacation rental 30-day minimum rental period requirement.

-The city said the decision was made in response to the anticipated need for emergency housing.
+The city said the decision was made in response to the anticipated need for emergency housing following the fires.

 On Friday, Aug.
 25, the city announced that the suspension was no longer needed and they were resuming efforts to terminate illegal short-term vacation rentals.